-Students develop the correct techniques of keyboarding on the computer, learn the alphabetic and numeric keyboard, and build speed and accuracy in this course.
+Students will develop the correct techniques of keyboarding on the computer, learn the alphabetic and numeric keyboard, and build speed and accuracy in this course.

 Students will study a variety of literary works and the use of the writing process to develop proficiency in paragraph writing and supplementary reading.